David & Carolyn Crow

 D @ Alcatraz

-From San Francisco we grabbed a rental to drive to Las Vegas via the Pacific Coast Highway
+From San Francisco we picked up a rental car and hit the road for Las Vegas—taking the long, scenic way via the Pacific Coast Highway.

 C, D & Friend @ Golden Gate Bridge

-Tip: As with many places we visit we jumped the hop on hop off open top bus.
-They are a great way to experience the highlights and identify where you want to revisit and spend more time.
+Tip: As with many places we visit, we jumped on a hop-on hop-off open-top bus.
+It’s a great way to see the highlights, get your bearings, and work out what you want to come back to and spend more time exploring.

-Highlight: Completely unexpected but the Golden Gate bridge is much more spectacular than you could ever imagine.
-The view back towards San Francisco late in the day as the sun sinks below the horizon is magical.
+Highlight: Completely unexpected, but the Golden Gate Bridge is even more spectacular than you can imagine.
+The view back towards San Francisco late in the day, as the sun sinks towards the horizon, is pure magic.

-Closing Thought: San Fran, we enjoyed our time exploring your delights.
-We hope to get back either at the start or end of a cruise along the pacific highway to/from LA.
+Closing Thought: San Fran, we loved exploring your delights.
+We’d happily come back—ideally at the start or end of a cruise down the Pacific Coast Highway to or from LA.

 • and more!